sampaiodias/UniTween/README.md

 8. To play the Sequence, call it using the Play() or Play(string id) methods.
 With an ID you don't need a direct reference to the object that contains the UniTween Sequence component (don't forget to set the ID on the UniTween Sequence component).
 9. OPTIONAL: You can set the other options such as loops and automatic play on the UniTween Sequence aswell.

+For more information about specific tweens and how to use it, [please refer to DOTween's official documentation](http://dotween.demigiant.com/documentation.php).

 *A video tutorial is also coming soon...*

 ### Components available to Tween (TweenData)